KTRBS/China-Brawl-CSV-helper/README.md

 1. Place the latest `texts.csv` in the same directory as the script.
 2. Run `cn.py`.
-   - The script will add all lines from `ktr.csv` that do not already exist in the `cn.csv` file.
+   - The script will add all lines from `texts.csv` that do not already exist in the `ktr.csv` file.

 ## How to Add to the Chinese Brawl Client